October 03, 2019 by Samantha Wilson

 Supply and Demand

 The comparison with cars often arises when discussing why boats are so expensive.
 Even a top of the range luxury automobile is pocket change when compared to a boat of a comparable specification.
 Yet the difference lies in supply and demand.
 A car has become a necessity in our modern world, while a boat is still very much a luxury.
-While some of the world’s top boat builders - Sunseeker, Bayliner, Fairline, Princess, Azimut, Beneteau and others - have waiting lists, ultimately they do not sell the same numbers of boats as car manufacturers do and therefore need larger profit margins to make the business viable.
+While some of the world’s top boat builders - Sunseeker, Bayliner, Fairline, Azimut, Beneteau and others - have waiting lists, ultimately they do not sell the same numbers of boats as car manufacturers do and therefore need larger profit margins to make the business viable.

 Many people choose to hire boats for holidays or weekends rather than head down the path of ownership – a fact that is especially relevant to those who don’t live near the sea or large bodies of water – and that too affects the supply and demand of new boats being built and sold.
 When manufacturers can’t lower their costs through high-volume efficiency, it drives the price of each boat sold higher.